netlify-templates/victor-hugo/site/content/press/texting-improves-postpregnancy-hypertension-monitoring-in-black-women.md

 ---
-articlename: Texting improves postpregnancy hypertension monitoring in black women
+title: Texting improves postpregnancy hypertension monitoring in black women
 date: '2019-03-02'
 summary: >-
   Another success of the Heart Safe Motherhood program powered by Way To Health.